godot-escoria/escoria-demo-game/docs/esc.md

 Each object can have a "state".
 The state is stored in the global state of the game, and the savegame, and it's set on the object when the scene is instanced.
 States can also be animations with the same name in the object's scene, in that case the animation is run when the state is set.

+For the [bg_sound](api/EscBackgroundSound.md) and [bg_music](api/EscBackgroundMusic.md) objects, the state also means the currently running music or sound.

 ### Active objects

-Objects can be active or not active.
-Non-active objects are hidden and non clickable.
+Objects can be active or inactive.
+Inactive objects are hidden and non clickable.

 Item activity is also handled as a special case of global flags.
 If the check starts with "a/", like "a/elaine", you're checking if "elaine" is active.